Prince Edward County, Ontario: History

-Long settled by indigenous peoples, the county has significant archeological sites.
+Settled by indigenous peoples, the county has significant archeological sites.
 These include the LeVescounte Mounds of the Point Peninsula complex people, built about 2000 years ago.

 The county was created by Upper Canada's founding lieutenant-governor John Graves Simcoe on July 16, 1792.
 It was named after Prince Edward Augustus, Duke of Kent (the fourth son of King George III and father of Queen Victoria) who was commander-in-chief of British North America.

 Shortly after the American Revolution, the Crown made land grants to some of the earliest United Empire Loyalists to encourage their settlements in Ontario and provide compensation for property lost in the Thirteen Colonies.
 The county was originally composed of three townships named in honour of three of George III's daughters.